Lab 10: RLC Circuit Resonance

 - Read and summarize the lab as necessary.

-- Copy observation Table 1 of this lab into your notebook.
+- Copy observation Table 1 from this lab into your notebook.

-- Calculate the theoretical resonant frequency for a series RLC circuit in AC with a 10kΩ resistor, 100nF capacitor, and the inductor value you used from Lab 9.
+- Calculate the theoretical resonant frequency for a series RLC circuit in AC with a 10kΩ resistor, 100nF capacitor, and 100μH inductor.
 Show all calculations.

 Procedures

-In this lab, we'll observe the AC response of an RLC Circuit and the relationship between the voltage and the current using an oscilloscope.
-Since we cannot measure directly using an oscilloscope, we'll be measuring the voltage across the resistor since the current and voltage are always in phase at the resistor.
+In this lab, we'll observe the AC response of an RLC circuit and the relationship between the voltage and the current using an oscilloscope.
+Since we cannot measure directly with an oscilloscope, we'll measure the voltage across the resistor , as the current and voltage are always in phase at the resistor.

 DO NOT USE A POLARIZED CAPACITOR!

-- Set the output waveform to be a sine wave then set the output amplitude to 6 Vpp and the frequency to 10.0 Hz.
+- Set the output waveform to a sine wave, then set the output amplitude to 6 Vpp and the frequency to 10.0 Hz.
 Leave offset voltage and phase at 0.

 -